Jan Křen

-Biography
+Career

-During the 1960s, Jan Křen became one of the first Czechoslovak historians to document and research the expulsion of the Sudeten Germans from the country at the end of World War II.
-Křen was originally a member of the Communist Party of Czechoslovakia from 1949 to 1969, but was expelled in 1970 over his opposition to the Warsaw Pact invasion.
-He was also fired from his job as a professor and was forced to work as a manual laborer.

-He became involved with the pro-democracy dissident movement.
-He was one of the founding signatories of Charter 77 and began holding a series of underground seminars held covertly in apartments and universities.
+In 1960s, Křen became one of the first Czechoslovak historians to document and research the expulsion of the Sudeten Germans from the country at the end of World War II.
+He was originally a member of the Communist Party of Czechoslovakia from 1949 to 1969, but was expelled in 1970 over his opposition to the Warsaw Pact invasion.
+Křen was also fired as professor and forced to work as a manual laborer.
+He became involved with the pro-democracy dissident movement, being one of the founding signatories of Charter 77 and began holding a series of underground seminars held covertly in apartments and universities.
 Křen was also a co-founder of the Samizdat historical studies journal.
-In the 1980s, he published one of his best known books, "Conflicting Communities.
-Czechs and Germans 1780–1918", through his own Sixty-Eight Publishers, an illegal, underground publisher.
+In 1980s, he published one of his best known books, "Conflicting Communities.
+Czechs and Germans 1780–1918", through his own Sixty-Eight Publishers – an illegal, underground publisher.
 The book was later published in Germany.

 In 1989, Křen founded the Institute of International Studies at Charles University and served as its first director.